Klopica/NodeJS-TheCompleteGuide/README.md

 ## Intro

 REPL
 R - Read user input
 E - Evaluate user input
 P - Print output
 L - Loop (Wait for new input)

 ## JS Refresher

+Objects and Arrays are REFERENCE TYPES.
+This means that if we create an array with `const` keyword, we can still edit this array without violating the restriction that constants must not change.

 ## Node.JS Basics